19hours/sg-statutes/Acts/Institute of Technical Education Act.md

 5\.
 The functions of the Institute shall include —

-(a) the provision, promotion and regulation of technical training and education courses for training persons employed in or intending to be employed in commerce or industry;
+(a) the provision and conduct of technical education and training, and further education programs, for persons employed in or intending to be employed in commerce or industry;

-(b) the upgrading of the technical skills of the workforce through continuing education and training;

-(c) the regulation and promotion of industry-based training and education in technical skills;

-(d) the regulation of certification and standard of technical skills;
+[Act 24 of 2016 wef 03/10/2016]

+(b) [Deleted by Act 24 of 2016 wef 03/10/2016]

+(c) [Deleted by Act 24 of 2016 wef 03/10/2016]

-(e) the promotion and provision of consultancy services for training and education in technical skills; and
+(d) the provision of consultancy services, and the accrediting of programs and qualifications, for training and education in technical skills; and

-(f) the promotion of research in training and education in technical skills.
+[Act 24 of 2016 wef 03/10/2016]

+(e) cooperating and collaborating with the SkillsFuture Singapore Agency established by section 3 of the SkillsFuture Singapore Agency Act 2016, and the Singapore Workforce Development Agency established by section 3 of the Singapore Workforce Development Agency Act (Cap.
+305D), in the discharge of their respective functions under those Acts.

+[Act 24 of 2016 wef 03/10/2016]

+(f) [Deleted by Act 24 of 2016 wef 03/10/2016]

 ### Powers